iiishop/bt-fy/README.md

 These challenges reveal a trade-off between electrical reliability and mechanical performance, indicating the need for more integrated and robust design solutions in future iterations.
 Overall, the project shows that small physical actions can be translated into meaningful connections across distance.​

 ### Team Contributions
+Wu Yitong: The hardware and circuit design were completed, including component integration, wiring, and assembly.
+System testing and debugging were carried out to identify and address issues related to servo control and power supply.
+The report and README were also structured and developed.

 ### References
 	Ishii, H. and Ullmer, B. (1997) ‘Tangible bits: Towards seamless interfaces between people, bits and atoms’, Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’97), pp. 234–241.